I’VE HEARD BROOKLINE IS A “YES” COMMUNITY- WHAT IS A “YES” COMMUNITY, AND HOW DOES LIVING IN A “YES” COMMUNITY IMPACT ME?

 WHY DOESN’T THE TOWN IMPOSE A MORATORIUM?

-The Town currently has a temporary moratorium that runs until December 31, 2018, or when the Town adopts by-laws in light of the marijuana regulations established by the CCC.
+The Town currently has a temporary moratorium that runs until December 31, 2018, or when the Town adopts by-laws in light of the marijuana regulations established by the Cannabis Control Commission (CCC).
 The marijuana Warrant Articles would effectively replace the moratorium, once approved by the Attorney General's Office.

 WHY DOESN’T THE TOWN EXTEND THE MORATORIUM?